‘Game Of Thrones’ Season 8 Theory: Theon Turns Bran Into A White Walker To Defeat The Night King

 SPOILER ALERT: This article discusses Episode 2 of HBO’s Game of Thrones Season 8.
 Please proceed with caution if you have not viewed this episode and wish to avoid spoilers.

-In Episode 2 of Game of Thrones Season 8, during the preparations in the lead up to the dead army arriving at Winterfell, Brandon Stark offered to act a bait to lure out the Night King.
+In Episode 2 of Game of Thrones Season 8, during the preparations in the lead up to the dead army arriving at Winterfell, Brandon Stark offered to act as bait to lure out the Night King.
 The theory is that the Night King is determined to destroy the Three-Eyed Raven, which Bran has now become.
 Theon then offered to help protect Bran as he waits for the Night King in the Weirwood.

 As yet, it is unclear whether this plan will work.
 In fact, as previously reported by The Inquisitr, one fan theory suggests that the Night King will avoid Winterfell altogether and head to King’s Landing in order to amass Cersei Lannister’s (Lena Headey) Golden Company.
 However, if the Night King is present at the battle of Winterfell in Episode 3 of Game of Thrones Season 8, some fans have a theory that Theon will turn Bran into a White Walker in order to help defeat the Night King.